Earn Your MBA at the Cleveland Clinic

-All registration requests must be sent from a valid Cleveland Clinic email address to the attention of John Learned at email@example.com.
+All registration requests must be sent to the attention of John Learned at firstname.lastname@example.org.
 All registration requests must include the following information: 1) CSU ID number and 2) name of the course(s) requested for registration (ex.
 MKT 601).

 The MBA at the Clinic features a combination of accelerated 5-week and 10-week formats.
 Students with undergraduate business degrees may complete the MBA program in 15 months.
 Students with no business prerequisites can still complete the full program in approximately 2½ years.

 The current tuition and fee structure from the CSU Office of Treasury Services.

 In addition to participating in the Cleveland State University commencement ceremony, a special ceremony and reception is held at the Cleveland Clinic campus at the conclusion of the program.
 This ceremony recognizes the accomplishments of the graduate with their family and fellow Cleveland Clinic colleagues.
 Graduates are not expected to wear a cap/gown to this event.

 Students are also encouraged to attend the formal CSU Commencement ceremony.
 The ceremony will be held at the CSU Wolstein Center (see the CSU Campus Map), and information pertaining to the University's Fall Ceremony will be made available once this has been determined.

 Graduating students should plan to wear a cap and gown if attending the December 15th ceremony.
 For information regarding purchase of the cap and gown, please visit http://www.csuohio.edu/commencement/shopping.html#regalia